Julian Gibbs

-Gibbs graduated from Amherst College in 1947.
-He earned his master’s and Ph.D. degrees in 1949 and 1950 from Princeton University.
-After a year of postdoctoral study at Cambridge University in England with a Fulbright Fellowship, he briefly taught at the University of Minnesota.
+Gibbs graduated Phi Beta Kappa from Amherst in 1947 and then earned his master’s and Ph.D. degrees in 1949 and 1950 from Princeton University.
+After a year of postdoctoral study at University of Cambridge in England with a Fulbright Fellowship, he briefly taught at the University of Minnesota.
 Gibbs then worked for eight years at General Electric Company and American Viscose Corporation before accepting a position at Brown University in 1960 as associate professor of chemistry.
-He was named a full professor in 1963 and served as the chairman of the Chemistry Department at Brown from 1964 to 1972.
-In 1967 he won the High Polymer Prize of the American Physical Society.
-He succeeded John William Ward in 1979 as President of Amherst College and served as president for five years until his death in 1983 due to a heart attack.
-He continued his chemical research while he was president.
-The Archives and Special Collections at Amherst College holds a collection of his papers.